DanRepik/api_foundry/readme.md

 **__properties**

-The `__properties` metadata parameter restricts the properties of objects returned by API-Maker.
-By default, API-Maker returns all properties of an object, excluding object and array properties.
+The `__properties` metadata parameter restricts the properties of objects returned by API-Foundry.
+By default, API-Foundry returns all properties of an object, excluding object and array properties.
 These properties must be explicitly selected using this parameter.

 The format of the parameter value is a space-delimited list of regular expressions.
 Only properties matching any of the expressions are included in the result set.

-When this parameter is omitted, API-Maker uses the expression `.*` to select all non-object or non-array properties.
-When included, API-Maker does not include any properties by default, and all properties must be explicitly selected.
+When this parameter is omitted, API-Foundry uses the expression `.*` to select all non-object or non-array properties.
+When included, API-Foundry does not include any properties by default, and all properties must be explicitly selected.

 For example, to select specific properties of the Chinook invoice, you could use the following request: